cfe-lab/Kive/CONTRIBUTING.md

         git fetch
         git checkout tags/vX.Y

-7. Check if you need to set any new settings by running `diff kive/settings_default.py kive/settings.py`.
+7. Check if you need to set any new environment variables by running `diff kive/settings_default.py kive/settings.py`.
+Then copy `settings_default.py` over `settings.py`.

 8. Migrate the database as described in the Creating Database Tables section of INSTALL.md, and deploy the static files: